Logo for Signhealth, the deaf charity

 We all expect to be involved in decisions about our health.
 But some medical information shared with us can be complex.
 If we don’t fully understand what we are being told, we can’t make informed decisions about our care or choose the right treatment for us.

-The Accessible Information Standard (AIS), introduced in 2016, gives Deaf and disabled people the legal right to receive health and social care information and communications in a format that works for them.
+The Accessible Information Standard (AIS), introduced in 2016, gives deaf and disabled people the legal right to receive health and social care information and communications in a format that works for them.

 It means that by law, all publicly funded health and social care providers must fully comply with the AIS.
 However, there’s a growing body of evidence suggesting that this is not happening.